ClaudiaInSweden/hanneles_art_gallery/README.md

 ### UX

 As the webshop only sells paintings the focus in the design was on presenting the paintings.
 This was achieved with an overview page that allows for a good overview of all paintings (including filtering and sorting by price) and a large image of the painting when clicking on the "Click for details" button under each image.
 The user than can see a large image and can "study" the painting in detail before scrolling down to see short descriptions.
 As users usually don't buy a lot of paintings but take their time to choose one I concluded that a good picture is more important than size, format or price.
-The color scheme was chosen after the mostly female target group and is therefore in soft pinkish/lila colors, mixed with a darker nuance for better readability.
+The color scheme was chosen after the mostly female target group.
+Viola Purple is a medium dark, medium bright shade of Magenta.
+It belongs to the color family Dark Pastel Magenta, and it has medium lightness and low saturation.
+Viola Purple is a warm color.
 Some of the images are unfortunately not well fotographed and have lopsided frame around the actual painting but as I didn't had access to the original paintings to take new pictures I left it as it is.

-A free Bootstrap 4 template was used to save time but it turned out that this was a bad decision.
-Only when almost finished I realized that the specific design of the template interferes with both the crispy form and stripe form.
-Also the button design was inconsistent which resulted in countless hours of trying to fix the design.
+A free Bootstrap 4 template was used that was adapted to fit the project.